vaniaelizondo/MyCompiler/README.md

 For my Computer Languages and Translators course I developed my own compiler in Python 3 using the *ply* library.
 The scope of the language is to perform simple mathematical equations, consequently, the language only accepts:
--Global variables
+- Global variables
--Variables type integer or real
+- Variables type integer or real
--One or two dimensional variables
+- One or two dimensional variables
--Subroutines
+- Subroutines
--Arithmetic operations following natural order of execution ((), *, /, +, -)
+- Arithmetic operations following natural order of execution ((), *, /, +, -)
--Logical operations following order of execution (not, and, or) -Comparison operations with equal order of execution (<, >, <=, >=, ==, !=)
+- Logical operations following order of execution (not, and, or)
+- Comparison operations with equal order of execution (<, >, <=, >=, ==, !=)
--Statutes:
+- Statutes:
 	- read
 	- print
 	- call